Unity Technologies has announced the release of

 An optimized Networking Layer now lets developers create networked multiplayer games based on User Datagram Protocol (UDP), providing Network Address Translation (NAT) punchthrough, and adding two methods of network communication (State Synchronization and Remote Procedure Calls).
 There’s a lot more too — visit the

-page on Unity’s Web site for more details.
+What’s New page on Unity’s Web site for more details.
 Some features are restricted to the Unity Pro package.

 System requirements call for Mac OS X v10.3.9 or later, Radeon or GeForce graphics card with 32MB RAM.
 Unity is a Universal binary.
 Software developed using Unity runs on G3/500MHz or faster Macs and Mac OS X v10.2 or later.